wibbe/ZumGo/README.md

-# ZumGo
+# Zum

-A reimplementatation of zum in the Go programming language
+A reimplementatation of zum-cpp in Go.